Our Members

 Forestry Engineer and Wood Science Expert.
 Professor Emeritus at the Bern University of Applied Sciences, Ernst Zürcher is a recognized expert on forests and trees.
 Author of Les arbres, entre visible et invisible, he combines scientific rigor with ecological sensitivity to foster a deeper connection between humans and nature.

-Dr. Benedicte Deryckere
+Prof. Benedicte Deryckere

 Consultants